thispsj/node-samples/README.md

-# node-msft
+# node-samples
-Some random NodeJS samples that use Microsoft Graph.
+Some random NodeJS samples that use Microsoft Graph & Discord API.